-They are the experts in postal ballots and have worked with all the stakeholders involved in a BID process (BID management company, local authority, hereditaments).
+They are the experts in postal ballots and have worked with all the stakeholders involved in the BID process (BID management company, local authority, and hereditaments).
 They will be aware of the legislation surrounding BID ballots.

 2. Engage all hereditaments early on in the process:

-It is important that business owners know who the BID ballot independent scrutineer will be and what to expect from the election process, this is especially important if your BID is new.
+Business owners must know who the BID ballot independent scrutineer will be and what to expect from the election process, this is especially important if your BID is new.
 Why not ask your scrutineer to come along to a planning meeting to tell the attendees what they can expect.

 3. Ensure there is a robust proxy process:

-It is important that everyone is given the opportunity to vote in the ballot.
+Everyone must be allowed to vote in the ballot.
 Therefore, if a rate payer is not able to vote they should appoint a proxy to vote on their behalf.
-The BID ballot independent scrutineer will be able supply them with an ‘application to appoint a proxy’ form.
-Therefore, it’s important that the rate payer informs the scrutineer as soon as possible, so they can get a form sent out in good time.
+The BID ballot independent scrutineer will be able to supply them with an ‘application to appoint a proxy’ form.
+Therefore, the rate payer must inform the scrutineer as soon as possible, so they can get a form sent out in good time.

 1. Put pressure hereditaments into voting one way or another: